nanomoffet/YouTube-Search-Demo/README.md

 Run `npm run stylelint` to execute stylelint and check the scss files.

+## Generate Documentation

+Run `npm run docs` to generate documentation to upload remotely.

+Run `npm run serve-docs` to generate documentation and serve them up on a local node server instance.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).